practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Standard ML/README.md

 $
 ```

-Transpiling my microbenchmark program to JavaScript also works, but only with transpiler switch _--lua-continuations_ activated:
+Transpiling my microbenchmark program to JavaScript also works, but only with transpiler switch _--nodejs-cps_ activated:

 ```
-$ lunarml compile --lua-continuations ./random_streams_for_perf_stats3.mlb
+$ lunarml compile --nodejs-cps ./random_streams_for_perf_stats3.mlb
-$ node ./my_program.mjs
+$ node random_streams_for_perf_stats3.mjs

-TBD
+generating a random bit stream...
+Bit stream has been written to disk under name:  random_bitstring.bin Byte stream has been written to disk under name: random_bitstring.byte
+$
 ```

 TBD